Life Sciences Talent Soars in Growing US Markets: Report

 “Our region is one of the strongest in the country, as evidenced by recent acquisitions by a number of top sponsors including Boston Properties, Beacon Capital Partners, Principal, Oxford, Longfellow, Trammell Crow, among others, which will introduce badly needed supply to a marketplace with a sub-1 percent vacancy rate,” he said. “ The market is poised for significant growth.”

-The New York and New Jersey market had the most annual graduates in biological and biomedical sciences on the list, with over 2,000 more new degrees than the runner-up market of Los Angeles and Orange County.
+The New York and New Jersey market saw the list’s most significant amount of annual graduates in biological and biomedical sciences, exceeding Los Angeles and Orange County by more than 2,000 degrees.
 According to CBRE, New York and New Jersey issued 9.8 percent of all biological and biomedical sciences Ph.D.s, the highest of any market in the country.
-Moreover, New York/New Jersey received $3.4 billion in NIH funding, the largest commitment to any market in the U.S. in 2021.
+Likewise, New York and New Jersey recorded 2021’s largest national market commitment, receiving $3.4 billion from the NIH.

 “The New York/New Jersey region boasts some of the best research talent in the nation, produced by renowned educational institutions,” CBRE’s Joesph DeRosa said in a statement.
 “We have more chemists in New York/New Jersey than any other market in the country, as well as one of the highest number of Ph.D.s.”